-After saying goodbye to our Sherpa crew, we board the flight to Ramechhap and from there transfer by road to Kathmandu.
-(Outside of the peak trekking season, flights may operate directly back to Kathmandu).
-Arriving late afternoon, the rest of the day is free for sightseeing or shopping amongst the streets and bazaars of the Nepalese capital.
+After saying goodbye to our Sherpa crew, we board the flight back to Kathmandu (or to Ramechhap from where we transfer by road).
+The rest of the day is free for sightseeing or shopping amongst the streets and bazaars of the Nepalese capital.